Math, Date/Time & utils (hApi unit)

 IN_Hours_Range

-function checks if a given TDateTime value falls within a specified range of hours.
+Checks if a given TDateTime value falls within a specified range of hours.

 All values must be incremented by 1 to indicate that they are filled-in flags.